Ninian Stephen: Honours

 Stephen was made a Knight Commander of the Order of the British Empire (KBE) on 20 April 1972 "for distinguished services to the Law", and sworn of the Privy Council in 1979.
 As governor-general he was made a Knight of the Order of Australia (AK), Knight Grand Cross of the Order of St Michael and St George (GCMG) and Knight Grand Cross of the Royal Victorian Order (GCVO).
-In 1994 Queen Elizabeth II appointed him a Knight Companion of the Order of the Garter (KG), being the most recent Australian to be granted a knighthood in the personal gift of the monarch of Australia.
-He therefore had the unusual distinction of holding five separate knighthoods and joined Lord Casey and Sir Paul Hasluck as one of the few Australian Knights Companion of the Order of the Garter.
-In 1983 he was named a Commandeur of the French Légion d'honneur.
+In 1994, Queen Elizabeth II appointed him a Knight Companion of the Order of the Garter (KG), making him the most recent Australian to be granted a knighthood in the personal gift of the monarch of Australia.
+He, therefore, had the unusual distinction of holding five separate knighthoods and joined Lord Casey and Sir Paul Hasluck as one of the few Australian Knights Companion of the Order of the Garter.
+In 1983, he was named a Commandeur of the French Légion d'honneur.

 Stephen delivered the first Sir Ninian Stephen Lecture at the University of Newcastle's law school in 1993, giving his name to this lecture series.